Skip to main content

 Home remodelers (aka contractors or builders) typically do not have in-house design capabilities, and therefore an independent designer or architect would need to be hired.
 The drawback of this approach is that it can elevate costs.

 Architects can become enamored with the design process and can “over-design,” not understanding construction costs and budgets.
-It is common for the designed project to be significantly above the construction budget, which consequently, must be redesigned or scrapped late in the game.
+It is common for the designed project to be significantly above the construction budget, which, consequently, must be redesigned or scrapped late in the game.
 Homeowners often find themselves starting over with a new design and a new designer.

-If you go this route, hire an experienced architect whose main business is in residential remodeling, as other architectural specialties (such as new homes or commercial builldings) do not give an architect the skill set required for the intricacies of home remodeling.
+If you go this route, hire an experienced architect whose main business is in residential remodeling, as other architectural specialties (such as new homes or commercial buildings) do not give an architect the skill set required for the intricacies of home remodeling.

 The right residential architect, however, can be a huge asset since they have far more training and understand structural complexities much better than many “designers,” for whom there are limited, less rigorous, or even no training programs.